Is There a Dimmer Outlook Ahead for Pacific Biosciences of California Inc. (PACB)?

 Sponsored

-The average price from analysts is $50.80.
-PACB currently public float of 184.89M and currently shorts hold a 7.39% ratio of that float.
-Today, the average trading volume of PACB was 2.71M shares.
+The average price from analysts is $50.80, which is $16.53 above the current price.
+PACB currently public float of 184.89M and currently shorts hold a 7.45% ratio of that float.
+Today, the average trading volume of PACB was 2.70M shares.

 PACB’s Market Performance